 - corn starch

-- Boil the Sainsbury’s British Gems Baby New Potatoes and mash them with a fork adding a pinch of salt and a bit of butter.
+- Boil the potatoes and mash them with a potato masher adding a pinch of salt and a bit of butter.

-- Add one egg, shredded cheddar cheese, chopped herbs like scallions, one clove of garlic.
+- Add one egg, shredded cheddar cheese, chopped herbs like scallions, one clove of garlic (crushed).

 - Mix all ingredients together and then divide into mixture into 100 gm portions each.